schott-dev/Vue-Tutorial/README.md

 # Readme

-> This is a tutorial app the learn Vue.js
+> This is a tutorial app to learn Vue.js

 ## Build Setup